Top Cybersecurity Threats to Watch in 2025

 • IoT security: Regular firmware updates, default credential changes and network segmentation can significantly enhance the security of IoT devices.

-• Supply chain security: Continuous vetting, adherence to strict security standards by all parties and the integration of security practices into contract agreements are vital.
+• Supply chain security: Continuous vetting, adherence to strict security standards by all parties and integrating security practices into contract agreements are vital.

 • Cloud security: Utilization of automated tools to monitor and correct configurations, rigorous access controls and employee training on cloud security best practices are critical for safeguarding cloud environments.